-I have received many calls asking, “How can you tell if an organization is a world class reliability and maintenance organization or not?”
+I have received many calls asking, “How can you tell if an organization has world-class reliability and maintenance?”

-How well the systems and practices discussed in this column are being used indicate to me how far a plant has to go to become “world-class” maintenance and reliability.
+Below you’ll find 18 systems and practices that all maintenance organizations can use to evaluate how far your plant has to go to become “world-class” maintenance and reliability.

 On a scale of zero to ten, rate your plant’s use of the following systems and practices, with ten meaning that you are so good that it would probably not pay off to do more improvements in this area.